amigoscode/bright/day-1.md

 ![Screenshot 2021-08-18 at 11 46 55](https://user-images.githubusercontent.com/40702606/129885239-1bf52ba7-0af1-4800-b598-58e15d2d5a51.png)

-The reason Strings are immutable is beacuse image if there are other variables refering to `Amigoscode` and the value changes, i.e `Amigoscode` to `Friendscode`.
-This can be problematic since all other variables would have a different value due to this side effect causing all sorts of unexpected behaviour.
+The reason Strings are immutable is because image if there are other variables referring to `Amigoscode` and the value changes, i.e `Amigoscode` to `Friendscode`.
+This can be problematic since all other variables would have a different value due to this side effect causing all sorts of unexpected behavior.
 To prevent this, Strings are immutable.

 **What about**
 ```java